Amit Kothari

 Test both if your timeline allows it.

 Build a proof-of-concept with direct API.
 Measure implementation time.
 Track costs across realistic usage patterns.
 Then build the same functionality using Vertex AI.
-Compare not just API costs but total engineering time, operational overhead, and feature access timing.
+Compare API costs alongside total engineering time, operational overhead, and feature access timing.

 Use direct API unless you have a specific, non-negotiable reason for the Vertex layer.
 You can always migrate to Vertex AI later if data residency or IAM integration becomes critical.
 The reverse migration is harder.